IAMSSROBINSON/ls-js101/02_small_programs/03_pseudocode/pseudocode.md

 ##### Informal pseudocode:

 The question calls for a 'method' which is typically a function stored as a property value inside of an object's key/value pair sequence.
-I will assume for now that the term 'method' is this instance is a loose reference to a function definition/expression.
+I will assume for now that the term 'method' in this instance is a loose reference to a function definition/expression.

 - Create a function
 - INPUT: The function will receive an array full of integer elements